 Who Qualifies as a Dependant?

-Who qualifies as a dependant varies based on the credit or deduction you want to claim; many different people can qualify as dependants, and someone who qualifies as a dependant for the purposes of one credit may not qualify for another dependant credit.
+An eligible dependant varies based on the credit or deduction you want to claim.
+Many different people can qualify as dependants, and someone who qualifies as a dependant for the purposes of one credit may not qualify for another dependant credit.

 The most common dependant types are: